-Ahead of you on entering the first floor are the millstones and some examples of early methods of milling.
+On entering you will see millstones and some examples of early methods of milling ahead of you.
 A supply of grain is provided so that you can try your hand at the saddle stone, mortar and hand quern.
 There is also a commentary explaining how the millstones work, and the tools used for dressing millstones are shown in a case nearby.

 Proceeding clockwise round the upper floor, there are examples of sieving and weighing machines and a display of the development of windmill sails.

-The Victorian room shows one of the rooms as it would have been when the mill was converted to accommodation after the mill stopped working in 1864.
+The Victorian room shows a room as it would have been when the mill was converted to accommodation after it stopped working in 1864.
 Press the button to listen to the commentary.
 Can you hear the cat purring?

 Continuing round there are exhibits of mill machinery and a magnificent model of the mill as it was in its working days.

-From the central area upstairs you can see into the tower, and by climbing the ladder inspect the large cast iron brakewheel at the top of the tower.
+From the central area upstairs you can see into the tower and, if you climb the ladder, you can inspect the large cast iron brakewheel at the top of the tower.
 Originally this wheel turned the iron shaft which ran down the centre of the mill to the Great Spur Wheel on the ground floor.

-On leaving the museum, do spend some time in the shop.
+This is located in the lobby.
 As well as souvenirs there are books on wind and water mills, local history, Scouting, and even Wombles (who of course live on Wimbledon Common).
 There are useful maps of the Common, postcards and greetings cards.